xtaci/gaio/README.md

 FAIL
 ```

-make sure you have gcc/clang installed.
+ensure that gcc/clang is installed.

 ## License

-`gaio` source code is available under the MIT [License](/LICENSE).
+The `gaio` source code is available under the MIT [License](/LICENSE).

 ## References